-Most of us working in a service organization are struggling with making our customers satisfied with limited resources.
-Using an established Knowledge Management methodology and a specialized Knowledge Management solution, streamlines our support workflow to be able to resolve more incidents with our existing resources.
+By establishing a Knowledge Management methodology and a specialized Knowledge Management solution, streamlines your support workflow to be able to resolve more incidents with your existing resources.
 Adopting the KCS methodology helps service organizations to know exactly what to do to get great results.

-Barclay Rae, the CEO of itSMF UK, talks to Lena Storvinge, The Head of Training & Consulting at ComAround, about Knowledge Management.
+Barclay Rae, the CEO of itsMF UK, talks to Lena Storvinge, The Head of Training & Consulting at ComAround, about the challenge of Knowledge Management.
 The interview is divided in three parts.